 Providing extra protection for life stages.
 Big “life stages” events like buying a home, having children, or launching a business may increase the need for more life insurance.
 As more value is added to a person’s net worth, the need for adequate life insurance to ensure their family is protected after they’re gone increases.
 An extra life insurance policy may provide that extra cushion of financial support.
 Term life insurance places a limit on the policy’s length based on insurance protection needs

 Curbing risk.
-It doesn’t happen often, but insurance companies can go out of business, leaving policyholders in the lurch when they do.
+It doesn’t happen often, but insurance companies can go out of business.
 While an extra life insurance policy might add another layer of financial protection in the event of this worst-case scenario, consumers do have some protection through insurance guaranty associations.
 These guaranty associations provide benefits to policyholders and beneficiaries of policyholders in the case of an insurance company becoming insolvent.
 Insurance companies are legally required to join guaranty associations in the states where they do business.

 Coverage denial.
 Applying for multiple life insurance policies may signal companies that you’re attempting to purchase more life insurance than you actually need.